bytedeck/bytedeck/README.md

 When you are developing locally, Google won't allow you to add `http://hackerspace.localhost:8000/accounts/google/login/callback/` in the Authorized URIs.
 So we need a way to bypass this in our local machine by mapping our localhost to `localhost.net` so we can access our tenant via `http://hackerspace.localhost.net:8000`.

 We need to modify our hosts file aka `/etc/hosts`.
+You can also take a look at this [tutorial](https://www.howtogeek.com/27350/beginner-geek-how-to-edit-your-hosts-file/).

-Add the following, preferably at the bottom of the file:
+1. Add the following, preferably at the bottom of the file:

 ```conf
 127.0.0.1 localhost.net hackerspace.localhost.net
 ```

-Next, we need to update the`ALLOWED_HOSTS` in our .env file:
+2. We need to update the`ALLOWED_HOSTS` in our .env file:

 ```bash
 ALLOWED_HOSTS=.localhost,.localhost.net
 ```

-For the final step, we need to let `django-tenants` know that `hackerspace.localhost.net` is also a valid domain.
+3. For the final step, we need to let `django-tenants` know that `hackerspace.localhost.net` is also a valid domain.
 Run `$ ./src/manage.py shell` and type in the following commands

 ```python